-An Octopus appchain has the best from being an autonomous blockchain, and a member of a well connected network with rich services.
+An Octopus appchain gets advantages from both being an autonomous blockchain and a member of a well connected network with rich services and facilities to utilize.

-Unprecedented flexible and cost effective leased security from Octopus Relay to appchains.
-Appchains decide how much security they want and how much they are willing to pay for security.
+Octopus Relay provides unprecedented flexible and cost effective leased security, where appchains could decide how much security they want and how much they are willing to pay for it.

 Infrastructures as common goods including testnet, RPC gateway, indexer, block explorer, wallet integration, archive service, etc.

-The core technology of Octopus Network is trust minimal blockchain interoperability, which explored by Cosmos IBC, NEAR Rainbow Bridge and many others.
-Based on interoperability, Octopus Relay, which itself is a set of smart contracts running on NEAR blockchain, provides leased security to appchains, and make appchain interoperable with NEAR and other appchains.
+The core technology of Octopus Network is trust minimal blockchain interoperability.
+Based on that, Octopus Relay, which itself is a set of smart contracts running on NEAR blockchain, provides leased security to appchains, and makes appchains interoperable with NEAR and other appchains.
 Furthermore, appchain can interoperate with blockchains outside the Octopus Network, either via bridges on NEAR, such as with Ethereum via Rainbow bridge, or they could utilize the out-of-the-box IBC pallet to connect with any IBC enabled blockchains directly.

-Anyone can provide security to a appchain by staking $OCT token in Octopus Relay.
-After that, he should set up and run a validator node for this appchain, and the node will sync validator set from Octopus Relay.
-Then all validator nodes for one appchain will form a quorum to reach consensus on block production, be rewarded by appchain native token issuing.
-If one or some validators act maliciously in the consensus process, any honest node could submit a fraud proof to Octopus Relay to challenge them.
-Once the fraud proof is confirmed, the staked $OCT belongs to malicious actors will be slashed.
-By this mechanism, appchain’s security is economically ensured by $OCT staking in Octopus Relay.
+Anyone can provide security to an appchain by staking $OCT tokens in Octopus Relay.
+After that, the validator should set up and run a validator node for this appchain, and the node will sync the validator set from Octopus Relay.
+Then all validator nodes for one appchain will form a quorum to reach consensus on block production, and be rewarded by appchain native token issuing.
+If one or more validators act maliciously in the consensus process, any honest node could submit a fraud proof to Octopus Relay to challenge them.
+Once the fraud proof is confirmed, the staked $OCT belonging to the malicious actors will be slashed.
+By this mechanism, an appchain’s security is economically ensured by $OCT staking in Octopus Relay.

 What is Octopus Network?

 What is an appchain?

 Decentralized application or Dapp, is web application which at least part of its backend resident on a public blockchain.
 Now Dapp’s backend could be implemented in two ways, a set of smart contracts hosted by a platform blockchain or an dedicated blockchain.
 The latter is called application specific blockchain, or appchain for short.

 What is Substrate?